Hanbrolo117/snack/README.md

-# Snack
+# Snack (WIP)
-A demo social app that allows posts of:
+A demo Flutter social app that allows posts of:
 - single image, gif, or video
 - collection of any combination (up to 10) of images, gifs, or videos.
+- Auth using fingerprint or username password (username + password bypassed and only works with a demo throwaway django server)

 ### View Posts Demo